January 5th, 2018

 My daughter traveled with me to DrupalCon in Denver for “spring break”, attended the expo at OSCON 2012, and even attended and watched me moderate a panel at the first Women in Advanced Computing (WiAC ’12) conference at USENIX Federated Conferences Week.
 Thanks to my career, my daughter’s Facebook friends list includes Linux conference organizers, an ARM developer and Linux kernel contributor, open source advocates, and other tech journalists.
 My daughter is bright, confident, independent, tech saavy, and fearless.

 When my daughter got home from the first day of the semester, I asked her about the class.
 “Well, I’m the only girl in class,” she said.
 Fortunately, that didn’t bother her, and she even liked joking around with the guys in class.
-My daughter said that you noticed and apologized to her because she was the only girl in class.
 And when the lessons started (Visual Basic?
-Seriously??), my daughter flew through the assigments.
+Seriously??), my daughter flew through the assignments.
 After she finished, she’d help classmates who were behind or struggling in class.

 And yet, here it is, the year 2010, and my female friends and I are still being insulted, harassed, and groped at at open source conferences.
 Some people argue that if women really want to be involved in open source (or computing, or corporate management, etc.), they will put up with being stalked, leered at, and physically assaulted at conferences.
 But many of us argue instead that putting up extra barriers to the participation of women will only harm the open source community.
 We want more people in open source, not fewer.